laszlocph/website/Simple-Jenkins-and-Docker-workflow.md

 Let me explain the arguments of the *docker run* command.

 The first *-v* option provides a **persistent volume** for Jenkins to store the job definitions and workspaces.
-You could mount here a specific location yourself, but i recommend not to hassle with plethora of file permission problems it brings, but let Docker create you this volume at first run.
+You could mount here a specific location yourself, but I recommend not to hassle with plethora of file permission problems it brings, but let Docker create you this volume at first run.

 The other *-v* options are more interesting.
 We are mounting the local Docker socket and Docker executable into the container.
 While this may seem hackish, it is actually the least intrusive way to allow a Docker container to start new containers.
 These new containers will